 - In a stockpot, add water, tamarind paste, and tomato.
 Bring water to a boil.

-- Turn to simmer: and add shrimps or prawns.
+- Turn to simmer: and add shrimp or prawns.
 Let simmer for 3 minutes.
-Be careful not to go over, since we will be adding vegetables, which will give the shrimp more cooking time.
+Be careful not to go over, since we will add vegetables, giving the shrimp more cooking time.

 - Add the vegetables: Taro Root, Eggplant, String beans, Okra, and Spinach.
 Cover and continue to simmer for an additional 2 or 3 minutes.
 Turn off and remove from heat.